 Construction of water plant at XS Ranch site.
 The plant will allow the city to consolidate all of our water production from one plant by aggregating our water permit from Bob Bryant Park with the 6,000-acre feet at XS Ranch.
 This project is under design and will start construction during FY2022.

-Capital Cost Breakdown

-Capital Cost FY2022

-Construction \$22,870,000

-Total \$22,870,000
+FY2022 Budget \$22,870,000

+Total Budget (all years) \$22.87M